 Offer a Wide Range of Payment Options

 People have different preferences for making online payments; some are just simply more convenient than others.
-To allow for more sales, consider allowing more than one way to pay.
+To allow for more sales, consider allowing more than one way to pay on your dropshipping site.

 Fast, Free Shipping

 Customers who spend upwards of $500 on a single purchase expect to have fast, free shipping.

 With the more considerable profit per sale, you should have plenty of money to allocate to enhanced carrier services such as UPS or FedEx.